MaSHt01/tfiltersPy/docs/source/index.rst

    :align: center

-Welcome to **tfilterpy**'s documentation!
+Welcome to **tfilterspy**'s documentation!
 -----------------------------------------

-**tfilterpy** is a Python package for state estimation using Bayesian filtering techniques such as Kalman and Particle Filters.
+**tfilterspy** is a Python package for state estimation using Bayesian filtering techniques such as Kalman and Particle Filters.
 It supports distributed computing with Dask, allowing you to process large datasets efficiently.

 Features